AsadUrRehmanCs111/Data-Mining-Assignments/README.md

 ## Q40: what is N-vision and Auto-Visual?

 ### N-vision:
-N-vision is company data collection data of computer vision or image processing.
+N-vision is company of data collection that collects data for computer vision or image processing.
 Dynamic interaction through data gloves and stereo Display.

 ### Auto-Visual:
 Auto visual is a static interaction of users with data in the form of queries.